Peter: "They're responsible for this..." Adam: "Parents sin, children suffer."

 Calypso from Percy Jackson and the battle of the labrinth has been stuck on a island for 5000 years by herself because she is a descendent of the Titan Atlas.

-Star Trek: The Next Generation: in an episode actually named "Sins of the Father."
+Star Trek: The Next Generation explores this in an episode actually named "Sins of the Father."
 Here Worf's late father, Mogh, is accused of treason, but only to cover up the fact Duras' powerful clan was responsible to avoid civil war.
-The Klingon High Council figured that since the only relation they knew of to that Klingon is Worf, a United Federation of Planets citizen, then he would be safe from any punishment this judgement would bring.
-Unfortunately, they didn't know about Worf has a brother, Kurn, and that both would care about their family so much that they would risk everything to travel to the Klingon homeworld to challenge the judgement.
+The Klingon High Council figured that since the only relation they knew of to that Klingon is Worf, a Federation citizen, then he would be safe from any punishment this judgement would bring.
+Unfortunately, they didn't know that Worf has a brother, Kurn, and that both would care about their family so much that they would risk everything to travel to the Klingon home world to challenge the judgement.

-Subverted in a later episode; when Gowron offers Worf the oppurunity for Worf to execute Duras' son, when the House of Duras' treachery comes to light and Worf's family honour is finally restored.
+Subverted in a later episode, when Klingon Chancellor Gowron offers Worf the opportunity for Worf to execute Duras' son, when the House of Duras' treachery comes to light and Worf's family honor is finally restored.
 Worf declines, pointing out that unlike his grandfather, father and aunts, he has committed no crime.